mpcsb/testing_branch/_posts/2021-02-20-outliers_time_series.md

 comments: true
 ---

-This is essentially a back of the envolope study for the identification of outliers in time series.
+This is essentially a back of the envelope study for the identification of outliers in time series.
 The idea is to sketch a method that associates model quality to the presence of outliers.
 When dealing with data which does not follow time, finding outliers is hard, but even simple approaches might yield decent results.
 Setting a threshold for the percentile that determines what is a classifier works nicely in one dimensional data, and might even be useful in low dimensional data.
 To make sure, add a Bonferroni Outlier test and whatever you decide, it has some support.
 For time series that evidently not a satisfying answer.
 Even very rare values can be periodical; this is in fact a common pattern.